Well Deserved | Alumni Award Honorees

 Alumni Medal Award

-Presented to an alum who has shown extraordinary achievement in their field and brought distinction to Michigan Engineering.
+Presented to an alumnus/alumna who has attained extraordinary achievement in their field and brought distinction to Michigan Engineering.
 It is the highest accolade awarded by the Michigan Engineering Alumni Board.

 Distinguished Alumni Service Award

-Presented to an alum who has generously volunteered service to further College projects and activities.
+Presented to an alumnus/alumna who has generously volunteered service to further College projects and activities.

 Outstanding Recent Alumni Award

 Presented to an alumnus/alumna who has contributed substantially to their field in their early career years.
 Recipients have either graduated from Michigan Engineering within the last ten years or are no more than 35 years old.

 Dr. Bouman is an assistant professor in the Computing and Mathematical Sciences, Electrical Engineering and Astronomy departments at the California Institute of Technology.
 Previously, she was a postdoctoral fellow in the Harvard-Smithsonian Center for Astrophysics.